jonnonz1/nz-statute-book/acts/public/1995/international-war-crimes-tribunals-act-1995.md

   (c) comply with any direction that the Attorney-General gives.
 (3) The Attorney-General may, by written notice, give the Commissioner of Police or designated constable a direction as to how to deal with the thing seized.
 (4) Without limiting the directions that may be given under subsection (3), the Attorney-General may require the Commissioner of Police or designated constable to send the thing seized to the Tribunal concerned.
-(5) The Attorney-General shall direct the Commissioner of Police or designated constable to return the thing seized if—unless the thing seized is the subject of a dispute as to who is entitled to it.
+(5) Subject to sections 154 and 155 of the Search and Surveillance Act 2012 (which apply with any necessary modifications), the Attorney-General shall direct the Commissioner of Police or designated constable to return the thing seized if—unless the thing seized is the subject of a dispute as to who is entitled to it.
-  (a) the reason for its seizure no longer exists; or (b) it is decided that the thing is not to be used in evidence by the Tribunal concerned— (6) If no direction is given by the Attorney-General before the expiry of the period referred to in subsection (2)(b), the Commissioner of Police or designated constable shall arrange for the thing to be returned to the person from whose possession it was seized as soon as practicable after that period has expired unless the thing seized is the subject of a dispute as to who is entitled to it.
+  (a) the reason for its seizure no longer exists; or (b) it is decided that the thing is not to be used in evidence by the Tribunal concerned— (6) Subject to sections 154 and 155 of the Search and Surveillance Act 2012 (which apply with any necessary modifications), if no direction is given by the Attorney-General before the expiry of the period referred to in subsection (2)(b), the Commissioner of Police or designated constable shall arrange for the thing to be returned to the person from whose possession it was seized as soon as practicable after that period has expired unless the thing seized is the subject of a dispute as to who is entitled to it.

 ## Part 7 — Miscellaneous